 Vastly more who complete a POLST choose Comfort Measures Only.
 Those with POLSTs for Comfort Measures Only were significantly LESS likely to die in a hospital and those with orders for full treatment were MORE likely to die in the hospital than those without a POLST.
 This holds for each of the top 10 causes of death.
 The study strongly supports POLST in that end-of-life preferences to avoid hospitalization as documented in POLST orders are shown to be honored, whether the patient wishes more or less treatment.

 To Assure Success, Nevada POLST Offers Training for Your Office or Facility.

 The Nevada POLST form has many nuances that providers should be aware of when signing their names to the Nevada POLST form.
 Be sure you understand who the form is for, what the different sections mean, what to watch for when reviewing it, and how to avoid contradictory or confusing POLST orders.

 It is important for providers to offer the Nevada POLST to their qualified patients, but more important that it is completed correctly so it provides the comfort and reassurance to patients and their families that is intended…and to you, their provider, that what you and your patient have agreed to is carried out by other providers.

-Nevada POLST welcomes any questions or concerns you may have regarding this issue…or any other!
+Nevada POLST welcomes any questions or concerns you may have regarding the Nevada POLST program!
+Contact us!